© 2026 WLRN

 “At least we can help each other out,” he says, referring to the way he helps support his household.

-Although he has a plan, Like Perez, he struggles with the high cost of living.
+Although he has a plan, like other young people, he struggles with the high cost of living.

 “Independent living without your parents is difficult,” he said, adding that he often deals with “uncomfortable and awkward moments, mainly from the lack of privacy.”

-Hapke explained that living at home also affects his social life because he “doesn’t have the same freedom.”
+Hapke explained he “doesn’t have the same freedom” living on his own.
 Still, he chooses to stay because it allows him to save money and “avoid unnecessary debt.”

 Hapke says he copes with the pressure to move out—and the pressure to contribute at home by staying focused on his long-term goals.
 Learning to “adapt to the pressure and rules” has kept him motivated to get ahead financially.